AustinDrakeHodge/swe-3133-spring-2025-team-6/TechnicalDesign.md

 ## Data Storage Plan

-We use **SQLite** for persistent data storage, accessed via **Spring Data JPA**.
-Our app follows a layered architecture:
+We will be using **SQLite** through **Spring Data JPA**.
+Our app will have the following architecture:

 - **Model layer** maps to database entities.
 - **Repository layer** handles basic data operations.
 - **Service layer** manages business logic.
 - **Controller layer** exposes REST endpoints.

-All data operations are handled via repositories with default annotations.
-SQLite is stored as a file (`database.db`) and auto-generated on application startup if missing.
+All data operations are handled using repositories with default annotations.
+SQLite is stored as a file (`database.db`) and auto-generated on application startup.

 https://www.tutorialspoint.com/sqlite/
 https://docs.spring.io/spring-boot/index.html